Annanardo/Art/README.md

 (nat, mov, nop) -> nat
 ```

-On the one hand, if the user selects nationality or artistic movement, the function will get
-all artists that meet the requirement.
+When the user selects `nat`, as in our example, the program will output all the artists that
+are born in the same Country of the artist he/she gave as input.

+Here follows the output:

 ```bash
 French artists are the following: